Error-331/code_tests/docs/bible/links.md

 Wonderful Savior - September 11 (Consider the wonderful ways of your Savior and be refreshed by his overwhelming goodness that meets you still);

+Grounded in Wisdom - September 12 (When our lives are grounded in wisdom and our hearts are attuned to the discernment of the Spirit, we can walk confidently under the protection of integrity);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;